vsrinivas/fuchsia/best-practices/documentation_standards.md

 Alternate locations:

-- Adding a `README.md` to the root of a project’s repository may serve as a brief orientation to the project for first time visitors but this is not required.
+- Adding a `README.md` to the root of a project's repository may serve as a brief orientation to the project for first time visitors but this is not required.